-If no Electric Troubleshooter or Troubleshooting Supervisor is available for any shift, the City shall offer the shift or parts thereof to Linemen/Linewomen that meet the eligibility requirements of 20 minutes response time and is at the top sStep pay and in accordance with the established call-out procedure, i.e. least overtime first.
+If no Electric Troubleshooter or Troubleshooting Supervisor is available for any shift, the City shall offer the shift or parts thereof to Linemen/Linewomen that meet the eligibility requirements of 30 minutes response time in accordance with the established call-out procedure, i.e. least overtime first.